francescoo22/masters-thesis/chapters/1-Introduction.typ

 This work demonstrates how controlling aliasing through an annotation system can enhance the formal verification process performed by SnaKt @FormVerPlugin, an existing plugin for the Kotlin language @KotlinSpec @Kotlin.
 SnaKt verifies Kotlin using Viper @ViperWebSite @Viper, an intermediate verification language developed by ETH Zurich.
 Viper is designed to verify programs by enabling the specification of functions with preconditions and postconditions, which are then checked for correctness.
 This verification is performed using one of two back-ends: symbolic execution @MuellerSchwerhoffSummers16b or verification condition generation @HeuleKassiosMuellerSummers13, both of which rely on an SMT solver to validate the specified conditions.

 In order to verify to Kotlin with Viper, it is necessary to translate the former language into the latter.
-However, this translation presents challenges due to fundamental differences between the two languages.
+However, this translation presents several challenges due to fundamental differences between the two languages.
 Specifically, Viper's memory model is based on separation logic, which disallows shared mutable references.
 In contrast, Kotlin does not restrict aliasing, meaning that references in Kotlin can be both shared and mutable, posing a significant challenge when trying to encode Kotlin code into Viper.

 This issue is clearly illustrated in the Kotlin code example provided in @intro-comp.
 In that example, the language allows the same reference to be passed multiple times when calling function `f`, thereby creating aliasing.
 Additionally, @intro-comp presents a naive approach for encoding that Kotlin code into Viper.
 Despite the Viper code closely resembling the original Kotlin code, it fails verification when `f(x, x)` is called.
 This failure occurs because `f` requires write access to the field `n` of its arguments, but as previously mentioned, Viper’s separation logic disallows references from being both shared and mutable simultaneously.